MikeHopley/ftl-event-safety/index.md

 These are simple binary choices.
 Is it safe to board that space station or not?

 "Boarding" can be risky, but "examining" or "hailing them" is safe.
 Whenever you *send your crew*, expect to lose them.
 Clone bays cannot cure disease, but upgraded medbays can.
-There's an evil [Teleporter blue option](https://ftl.fandom.com/wiki/Small_research_station_with_no_response) that does not save your crew.
+There's an evil [teleporter blue option](https://ftl.fandom.com/wiki/Small_research_station_with_no_response) that does not save your crew.

 | Text cue | Crew death? | Medical counter | Aide-memoire |
 |----------|:-----------:|:---------------:|--------------|